perryliuofficial/MusicTimerForSpotify/README.md

 - [ ] Alexa integration
 - [ ] Submit a Spotify quota extension request

+## 💡How It Works💡
+- Refer to [documentation](https://github.com/Alex-Draper/SpotifyMusicTimer/tree/dev/documentation/design) for more information
+- toplevel.py initialises app
+- app/__init__.py initialises app and sets up global variables
+- app/routes.py manages app logic and flow, this is where the bulk of the code is
+- app/templates for html files

 ## ❗Known Issues❗
 - Lines 193 to 204 of routes.py do not work as expected, currently commented out
   - Loops between print 0 1 2, pausing and restarting the timer track for an unknown reason